nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

       [05399493]Rate:0455

-* Bluetoooth LE channel statistics
+* Bluetooth LE channel statistics
    The information is printed by the low-priority thread.
-   The output (``BT_INFO``) consists of the Bluetoooth LE channel information.
+   The output (``BT_INFO``) consists of the Bluetooth LE channel information.
-   Every Bluetoooth LE channel information contains the following elements:
+   Every Bluetooth LE channel information contains the following elements:

    * Last two digits of the channel frequency (2400 + x MHz)
    * Channel state